Narcoculture: Narcoculture lifestyle

 Narcoculture glorifies the usually male individual and his achievements, wealth, and masculinity.
 Narcos often live luxurious lifestyles and display their wealth by wearing expensive clothing.
 There are regional differences in the styles of dress; for example, the northern cities closer to the border are influenced by American styles of dress and brands.
 Narco fashion is gender-conscious, where men and women wear distinct fashion items pertaining to their gender.
 In many Mexican cities, men may wear piteado belts, cowboy boots made of exotic animal skins, silk shirts, and cowboy hats or baseball caps.
 Some narcos have cast aside the "cowboy" or northern style in favor of expensive designer clothes.

 Certain clothing brands, such as Ralph Lauren polo shirts or Ed Hardy style clothing, were worn by several infamous drug traffickers at the moment of their capture, becoming highly fashionable items among the masses and prompting the creation of imitation styles sold on the black market.

 Styles vary in many cities, but it is very common to see drug traffickers wearing luxury brand labels such as Balenciaga, Burberry, Dolce & Gabbana, Gucci, Hugo Boss, and Louis Vuitton hats, shirts, belts and shoes.
 Women associated with drug cartels often dress very ostentatiously and wear much jewelry, and it is common to see them wear brands such as Bebe, Burberry, Chanel, Coach, Dior, Gucci, and Guess.

 Besides wearing expensive brands, drug lords often run their own bars, which are visited mostly by men.
 Here, narco parties take place, get-togethers and parties where narcos drink and socialize.
 Although many businesses have closed down because of the tremendous amount of violence sweeping the nation, the narcobars, restaurants, and nightclubs have remained open and thrived.

-The projection of a glamorous image of the drug cartels by the mass media in Mexico has served to thwart the federal government's efforts of legitimizing the war against drugs and organized crime.
+The projection of a glamorous image of the drug cartels by the mass media in Mexico has served to thwart the federal government's efforts to legitimize the war against drugs and organized crime.